EDLounge Ltd. operates a robust Internal Quality Assurance system, to maintain the consistency and accuracy of assessments.

 Actions to Implement and Develop Policy

-• The IQA policy must be applied to every programme with work that is internally assessed and which contributes to the final assessment outcome of a student.
+• The IQA policy must be applied to every programme of work that is internally assessed and which contributes to the final assessment outcome of a student.

 • Each programme/course must have an identified member of staff who will conduct a minimum of one Quality Assurance observations of the training package delivery.